CLC-UIowa/SySLite/README.md

 # SySLite
 <sub>Syntax-Guided Past-time LTL Synthesizer & Enumerator</sub>

-SySLite is a synthesis program to learn past-time Linear Temporal Logic (LTL) formulas from a finite set of example traces.
-These example traces should contain a set of positive and negative traces and can come from various applications (i.e, security policy logs, protocols, and execution of the system or design, etc.).
-Such traces usually describe the intended and unintended behavior in terms of a sequence of propositions range over time.
-SysLite makes use of decision and synthesis procedures (\ie SAT, SMT, and SyGuS) to learn PLTL formulas.
+SysLite makes use of decision and synthesis procedures (\ie SAT, SMT, and SyGuS) to learn PLTL formulas from a finite set of example traces.
+These example traces describe the intended and unintended behavior in terms of positive and negative traces.
+These example traces can come from various application domains (i.e, security policy logs, protocols, and execution of the system or design, etc.).

 ## Build & Test